jshimkoski/shimmy-grid/README.md

 shimmy-grid
 ===========

-Succinct Sass/Compass CSS grid that is all brains and no fluff.
+Succinct Sass/Compass CSS structuring grid that is all brains and no fluff.

 Features: